 |Free, but needs clearance||Core info firstname.lastname@example.org|

-The construction of the wing housing BRaIN in Domenici Hall was made possible with a grant from the NCRR (C06-RR107566).
-The research at BRaIN is supported by several NIH grants with a major funding from a center grant from the NCRR (P20-RR15636).
+The construction of the wing housing BRaIN in Domenici Hall was made possible with a grant from the National Center for Research Resource (NCRR) (C06-RR107566).
+The research and core facilities at BRaIN is supported by several NIH grants with major funding from the COBRE center grants (P20RR15636 from NCRR, and P30GM103400 from NIGMS).